alubling/workshop.ph/README.md

 ## Workshop.ph

-Workshop.ph is an API for accessing the Prehype process of idea generation and opportunity identification.
+Workshop.ph is an API for accessing the Prehype process of **Idea Generation and Opportunity Identification**.

 The process consists of preparatory research into a problem domain, followed by an intensive one week workshop that brings together domain experts, stakeholders, and Prehype network members to examine the problem domain and arrive at new business opportunities.